-Chances are, we’ve all experienced poor management at some point in our career.
+Chances are, we’ve all experienced poor management at some point in our careers.
 Getting the right people into management roles is critical to scaling up your business.
 Poor management will result in dipping staff morale, sliding engagement, low levels of productivity and, ultimately, stagnation.

 So what makes a fantastic manager?
 What are the four most important things your managers need to master?

 Identify and recruit A Players